 The Republic of Haiti shares the island of Hispaniola with the Dominican Republic.
 Hispaniola is the second-largest island in the Caribbean, sitting in the middle of the hurricane belt and subject to severe storms from June to October.

-Haiti is currently the poorest country in the Western Hemisphere with around 80 percent of the population living below the poverty line.
+Haiti is currently the poorest country in the Western Hemisphere, with around 80 percent of the population living below the poverty line.

 A combination of poor rains and tropical storms have impacted food production in Haiti.
 According to the National Coordination for Food Security, the food production in several regions were as low as 35 percent during the last quarter of 2013.
 Chronic malnutrition is a major problem, affecting 24 percent of children younger than 5.

 Child protection continues to be an ongoing concern because many children are still being physically abused or forced to work in slave-like conditions.

 The January 2010 earthquake leveled most of the country’s capital, Port-au-Prince, killing around 220,000 Haitians and leaving millions homeless.

 Explore areas where you can help us build a better world for children.

 Thanks to the generous support of our sponsors.
 World Vision was able to work alongside communities to accomplish the following in 2014.